 ROPES: The longest line (marked MAINSHEET) starts in the becket of the block you attached to the traveller carriage.
 Use a bowline (knot) to attach.
-The mainsheet is then fed through all five blocks (end boom, traveller, second from boom end, through the U-strap under the boom, midboom block and finally through the swivel-block/cleat combination on the aft part of the centreboard box).
+The mainsheet is then fed through all five blocks (end boom, traveller, second from boom end, through the U-strap under the boom, mid-boom block and finally through the swivel-block/cleat combination on the aft part of the centreboard box).
 Use a figure eight knot as a stopper knot.

 (c) JIB SHEETS: The line marked JIBSHEET will control the clew of the genoa (= jib)(clew = corner opposite the edge that contains the wire).
 There are several methods of fastening this sheet.
 The easiest and cheapest is as follows:

 Feed one end of the rope end through the grommet in the jib clew and stopper it with a figure eight knot on the starboard side of the jib.
-Then lead the loose end on the port side of the mast, inside the port sidestay, and in through the fairlead attached to the track on the port forward sidebench.
+Then lead the loose end on the port side of the mast, inside the port shroud/sidestay, and in through the fairlead attached to the track on the port forward bench.
 From there, lead it across the centreboard box, out through the starboard fairlead, past the starboard side of the mast (inside the starboard shroud!) and back into the jib clew grommet (from the starboard to the port side of the jib).
 Now stopper this end of the sheet with a Figure Eight also.

-The straps attach at
+straps attach at FOUR locations:

-Rules require that the extra buoyancy provided by watertight fore
+Rules require that the extra buoyancy provided

-of comfort and safety in case of a capsize.
+comfort and safety in case of a capsize.

 The wet test is less stringent and easier to understand but often time-consuming and uncomfortable.
 The CWA Measurers can set up facilties for a portable DRY TEST.
 Their contact info is listed on line so that you can contact a Measurer if interested.
 Except at Regattas, we obviously cannot enforce this rule.
 We do, however, urge that you ensure that your Wayfarer meets the buoyancy standards as outlined.
 Abbott does NOT guarantee this.
 So check!